JoseiPG1/JoseiPG1.github.io/_pages/portfolio.md

 author_profile: true
 ---

-# Introduction to general relativity and cosmology
+This is the scheme of the book

-[ ] Fundamentals of differential geometry.
+1. Introduction to differential geometry.
-[ ] General relativity.
+2. General relativity.
-[ ] Cosmology.
+3. Cosmology.
-[ ] Perturbation theory.
+4. Cosmological perturbation theory.
+5. Affine Gravity